-Similar to other statistics, gender statistics have to respond to the needs of policy makers, advocates, researchers, the media and the public.
-Gender statistics can be used to (a) promote understanding of the actual situation of women and men in society; (b) advance gender analysis and research; (c) monitor progress toward gender equality and full and equal enjoyment of all human rights and fundamental rights by women and girls; (d) develop and monitor policies and programmes oriented toward increased investments in human capital and labour force; (e) support gender mainstreaming in development and poverty reduction policies; and (f) develop and monitor policies on reduction of violence against women.
+Similar to other statistics, gender statistics have to respond to the needs of policymakers, advocates, researchers, the media and the public.
+Gender statistics can be used to promote understanding of the actual situation of women and men in society; to advance gender analysis and research; to monitor progress towards gender equality and the full and equal enjoyment of all human rights and fundamental rights by women and girls; to develop and monitor policies and programmes oriented towards increased investments in human capital and the labour force; to support gender mainstreaming in development and poverty reduction policies; and to develop and monitor policies on the reduction of violence against women.

 Gender statistics are the basis for constructing gender indicators, a useful tool in monitoring progress towards gender equality goals.
 Not all statistics are indicators.
-In general, a statistic becomes an indicator when it has a reference point against which value judgments can be made (CIDA, 1997).
-Indicators have a normative nature, in the sense that a change from the reference point (a norm or a bench-mark) in a particular direction can be interpreted as "good" or "bad" (CIDA, 1997).
+In general, a statistic becomes an indicator when it has a reference point against which value judgements can be made (Canadian International Development Agency, 1997).
+Indicators have a normative nature, in the sense that a change from the reference point (a norm or a benchmark) in a particular direction can be interpreted as "good" or "bad" (Canadian International Development Agency, 1997).
 In the case of gender statistics, the status of women in a particular country is usually evaluated by reference to (comparison with) the situation of men in that country.
-In a few cases – such as for maternal mortality or access to antenatal services - the norm is the situation of women in other countries.
-Gender indicators can point out gender-related changes over time and thus measure whether the goal of gender equality is being achieved.
-For example, three gender indicators are used to monitor one of the eight Millennium Development Goals that refers to gender equality and the empowerment of women: gender parity index for gross enrolment ratio in primary, secondary and tertiary education; proportion of employees in non-agricultural employment who are women; and proportion of seats held by women in single or lower houses of national parliaments.
+In a few cases, such as statistics on maternal mortality or access to antenatal services, the norm is the situation of women in other countries.
+Gender indicators can point out gender-related changes over time and therefore be used to measure whether the goal of gender equality is being achieved.
+For example, three gender indicators are used to monitor the Millennium Development Goal that refers to gender equality and the empowerment of women: gender parity index for gross enrolment ratio in primary, secondary and tertiary education; proportion of employees in non-agricultural employment who are women; and proportion of seats held by women in single or lower houses of national parliaments.

-Gender statistics have been at the basis of proving that attention to gender perspectives and gender equality can result in efficiency gains.
-Research has revealed that reducing gender inequality could significantly increase productivity, total national output, and the human capital of the next generation (United Nations, 2002).
-For example, based on gender statistics, the 2012 World Development Report showed that “eliminating barriers that discriminate against women working in certain sectors or occupations could increase labour productivity by as much as 25 per cent in some countries”; more educated women with greater control over household resources have spending patterns that benefit the current and future situation of their children; and that “empowering women as economic, political, and social actors can change policy choices and make institutions more representative of a range of voices” (World Bank, 2011).
+Gender statistics have been the basis for proving that attention to gender perspectives and gender equality can result in efficiency gains.
+Research has revealed that reducing gender inequality could significantly increase productivity, total national output and the human capital of the next generation (United Nations, 2002).
+For example, based on gender statistics, the World Development Report 2012: Gender Equality and Development (World Bank, 2011) showed that eliminating barriers that discriminate against women working in certain sectors or occupations could increase labour productivity by as much as 25 per cent in some countries; that more educated women with greater control over household resources have spending patterns that benefit the current and future situation of their children; and that empowering women as economic, political and social actors can change policy choices and make institutions more representative of a range of voices.

-Use of gender statistics can provide a more comprehensive understanding of the gender dimensions of poverty, which in turn, can significantly change priorities in policy and program interventions (World Bank, 2002).
-Gender statistics can address multiple dimensions of poverty and inequality, including gender-based asset inequality, intrahousehold allocation of resources, time poverty, or vulnerability to external shocks.
-Understanding the gendered nature of poverty will significantly improve both the equity and efficiency of poverty reduction strategies (World Bank, 2002).
+The use of gender statistics can provide a more comprehensive understanding of the gender dimensions of poverty, which in turn can significantly change priorities in policy and programme interventions (Klugman, 2002).
+Gender statistics can address multiple dimensions of poverty and inequality, including gender-based asset inequality, intrahousehold allocation of resources, time poverty or vulnerability to external shocks.
+Understanding the gendered nature of poverty will significantly improve both the equity and efficiency of poverty reduction strategies (Klugman, 2002).